strangebuzz/cache-watcher/README.md

 Key                 | Default value | Description
 ------------------- | --------------| -------------------------------------------
 console_path        | bin/console   | Relative path to the Symfony console
-env                 | dev           | This is the APP_ENV parameter of the Symfony application debug               | true          | This is the APP_DEBUG parameter of the Symfony application (true or false) config_dir          | config        | Relative directory where are stored the configuration files of the Symfony application translations_dir    | translations  | Relative directory where are stored the translations files of the Symfony application templates_dir       | templates     | Relative directory where are stored the templates files of the Symfony application templates_extension | twig          | Default extension for templates files yaml_extension      | yaml          | Default extension for YAML files, we consider it must be consistent within an application sleep_time          | 30            | Sleep time between two filesystem checks in milliseconds
+env                 | dev           | This is the APP_ENV parameter
+debug               | true          | This is the APP_DEBUG parameter (true or false) config_dir          | config        | Relative directory where are stored the configuration files translations_dir    | translations  | Relative directory where are stored the translations files templates_dir       | templates     | Relative directory where are stored the templates files entities_dir        | src/Entity    | Relative directory where are stored the Doctrine entities templates_extension | twig          | Default extension for templates files yaml_extension      | yaml          | Default extension for YAML files, we consider it must be consistent within the application php_extension       | php           | Default extension for PHP files, we consider it must be consistent within the application sleep_time          | 30            | Sleep time between two filesystem checks in milliseconds

 If you are not using Flex, you can put a `.cw.yaml` file at the root of your project.